 You can get some more tips on best practices for designing a Coming Soon page from VisualModo.

-Best WordPress Coming Soon Page Plugins 📃
+Best WP Coming Soon Page Plugins 📃

 There are some clear cases when you should be using a Coming Soon or Under Construction page for your WordPress website along with some obvious benefits for doing so.
 Now, it’s time to figure out how you’re going to create your page.

-Rather than have to build the page from-scratch, these plugins provide the kinds of elements that help your page attract the right kind of attention and engagement.
+Rather than have to build the page from scratch, these plugins provide the kinds of elements that help your page attract the right kind of attention and engagement.
 Video blocks.
 Social follow buttons.
 Countdown timers.
 Lead gen forms.
 And more.

 Coming soon plugins can also help you post a notice for a variety of purposes: